Cornell-MAE-UG/sp26-portfolio-rc978-dev/_projects/Nutcracker_Design_Revisited.md

 https://www.sciencedirect.com/topics/engineering/grip-force
 respectively.

+All other figures and expressions come directly from ENGRD 2020 Statics Textbook Appendices

 Plan:

 1. Find all the forces acting on one side of the nutcracker when the nut is about to crack